Order of Saint Augustine: Privileges of the order

-Alexander IV freed the order from the jurisdiction of the bishops; Pope Pius V placed the Augustinians among the mendicant orders and ranked them fourth after the Carmelites.
+Pope Alexander IV freed the order from the jurisdiction of the bishops; Pope Pius V placed the Augustinians among the mendicant orders and ranked them fourth after the Carmelites.
 Since the end of the 13th century the sacristan of the Papal Palace was always to be an Augustinian friar.
 This privilege was ratified by Pope Alexander VI and granted to the Order forever by a bull issued in 1497.
 The holder of the office was Rector of the Vatican parish (of which the chapel of St. Paul is the parish church).
 To his office also belonged the duty of preserving in his oratory a consecrated Host, which had to be renewed weekly and kept in readiness in case of the pope's illness, when it was the privilege of the papal sacristan to administer the last sacraments to the pope.
 The sacristan had always to accompany the pope when he traveled, and during a conclave it was he who celebrated Mass and administered the sacraments.
-As of 2009, Augustinian friars, still perform the duties of papal sacristans, but the appointment of an Augustinian as bishop-sacristan lapsed under Pope John Paul II with the retirement of Petrus Canisius Van Lierde in 1991.
+As of 2009, Augustinian friars still perform the duties of papal sacristans, but the appointment of an Augustinian as bishop-sacristan lapsed under Pope John Paul II with the retirement of Petrus Canisius Van Lierde in 1991.
 In papal Rome the Augustinian friars always filled one of the Chairs of the Sapienza University, and one of the consultorships in the Congregation of Rites.

 In 1331 Pope John XXII appointed the Augustinian Hermits guardians of the tomb of St. Augustine in the Church of San Pietro in Ciel d'Oro at Pavia.
 They were driven from there in 1700, and evacuated to Milan.
-Their priory was destroyed in 1799, the church desecrated, and the remains of St. Augustine were taken back to Pavia and placed in its cathedral.
+Their priory was destroyed in 1799, the church desecrated, and the remains of Augustine were taken back to Pavia and placed in its cathedral.
 The church of S. Pietro was restored, and on 7 October 1900, the body of the saint and Doctor of the church was removed from the cathedral and replaced in San Pietro.
 The Augustinians were subsequently restored their old church of S. Pietro.